đź©ş Affordable Private Healthcare

 • Sudden weight loss

-• Menstruation and fertility changes
+• Changes in menstruation and fertility

-• A swollen neck (enlarged thyroid gland)
+• A swollen neck (caused by an enlarged thyroid)

 • Weight gain